CorsixTH/CorsixTH/CONTRIBUTING.md

 by posting a comment in its existing issue discussion or if there's no existing discussion for it then please open a new issue discussion for it and tell other devs here that your working on it.
-4. Create feature branch
+4. Create and checkout your feature branch
-	- ``git branch myfeature upstream/master``
-5. Checkout your feature branch
-	- ``git checkout myfeature``
+	- ``git checkout -b myfeature master``
-6. Make your changes
+5. Make your changes
-7. Unittest continuously, see README.txt in CorsixTH/Luatest for more info
+6. Unittest continuously, see README.txt in CorsixTH/Luatest for more info
-8. Review your changes
+7. Review your changes
 	- ``git diff``
 	- ``git add`` | for each file
 	- ``git diff --check`` | Check there's no white spaces.
 	- ``git commit`` | Write an informative commit message and save
-9. Push your changes to your fork
+8. Push your changes to your fork
 	- ``git push origin myfeature``
-10. Create a Pull Request -- GitHub will pick up your latest branch committed to automatically when accessing CorsixTH/CorsixTH.
+9. Create a Pull Request -- GitHub will pick up your latest branch committed to automatically when accessing CorsixTH/CorsixTH.

 The developers will review and report any changes needed to your Pull Request so it could be accepted.

 #### Notes ####
 ##### Multiple commits: #####
-If your feature is very big, break it into subprojects and do a separate commit for every independent operation.
+If your feature is very big, break it into smaller steps and do a separate commit for every independent operation.
 This means doing step 10 several times as you go.
 You still only need to do one pull request at the end.